swimuel/reelio/README.md

 ## Instructions
 To run the application:

+- Install [mongoDB](https://docs.mongodb.com/manual/installation/) and ensure it is running

 - In the root directory: `npm install`

 - In the `/client` directory: `npm install`